MaterializeInc/materialize/doc/developer/failpoints.md

 # Failpoint actions

-In addition to panicking or returning an error, a failpoint can perform other actions when reached, incuding:
+In addition to panicking or returning an error, a failpoint can perform other actions when reached, including:
 - sleep for a specified number of milliseconds
 - print a message
 - sleep until unblocked

-A probabiltiy can also be specified to determine how frequently a given action will trigger.
-The complete documentation on the actions is available from the [crate documentation](https://docs.rs/fail/0.4.0/fail/fn.cfg.html)
+You can also specify a probability that determines how frequently a given action will trigger.
+For more information, see the [documentation of the crate](https://docs.rs/fail/0.4.0/fail/fn.cfg.html)

 # Handling panics

-If a failpoint is used to trigger a panic, a [mzworkflows.md](mzworkflows.md) based test can be used to restart Materialize and perform additional testing or validation.
+If a failpoint triggers a panic, you can use a test based on [mzworkflows.md](mzworkflows.md) to restart Materialize and perform additional testing or validation.